MA Economics and Accounting

 The two accounting courses build on accounting studied in Years 1 and 2.

-The Advanced Financial Accounting course builds on financial accounting studied in Years 1 and 2 and you will explore some of the more complex and controversial areas of financial reporting.
+The Advanced Financial Accounting course builds on financial accounting studied in Years 1 and 2.
+You will explore some of the more complex and controversial areas of financial reporting.

 Find out more about the compulsory and optional courses in this degree programme.